This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your child's surgeon will make an incision on the upper right side of your child's abdomen.
-He will cut and remove the blocked bile ducts.
-Your child's surgeon will connect your child's liver to his small intestine.
-This creates a new duct to drain bile from your child's liver.
-Your child's surgeon may inject a dye to check for any leaks in the new duct.
+Your baby's surgeon will make an incision on the upper right side of your baby's abdomen.
+He or she will remove the blocked bile ducts.
+Your baby's liver will be connected to his or her small intestine.
+This creates a new duct to drain bile from your baby's liver.
+Your baby's surgeon may inject a dye to check for any leaks in the new duct.
 The incision will be closed with stitches or staples.
 A bandage will be placed over the incision.

-Your child will be taken to a room to rest until he is fully awake.
-He will be monitored closely for any problems.
-Do not let your child get out of bed until his healthcare provider says it is okay.
-He will then be taken to his hospital room.
+Your baby will be taken to a room to rest until he or she is fully awake.
+He or she will be monitored closely for any problems.
+Do not let your baby get out of bed until his or her healthcare provider says it is okay.
+He or she will then be taken to his or her hospital room.

-- Extra oxygen may be needed if your child's blood oxygen level is lower than it should be.
-Your child may get oxygen through small tubes placed in his nostrils or through a mask.
-Do not remove your child's oxygen without asking his healthcare provider first.
+- Extra oxygen may be needed if your baby's blood oxygen level is lower than it should be.
+Your baby may get oxygen through small tubes placed in his or her nostrils or through a mask.
+Do not remove your baby's oxygen without asking his or her healthcare provider first.

-- Blood or bowel movement tests may be needed to check liver function or how much bile comes out in your child's bowel movement.
+- Blood or bowel movement tests may be needed to check liver function or how much bile comes out in your baby's bowel movement.

 - Antibiotics help prevent or treat a bacterial infection.

-- Antinausea medicine may be given to calm your child's stomach and help prevent vomiting.
+- Antinausea medicine may be given to calm your baby's stomach and help prevent vomiting.

 - Anti-itch medicine may help prevent or treat itchy skin.